 All projects are supervised by graduate faculty, administrative staff, or principal investigators.

-Graduate students who hold assistantships may be required to provide their academic adviser with a written report of academic progress at the conclusion of the period for which the assistantship is awarded.
+Those holding graduate assistantships may be required to provide their academic advisor with a written report of academic progress at the conclusion of the period for which the assistantship is awarded.

 Recipients of graduate assistantships may qualify for additional funding through competitive fellowship awards.